 Why Catholic Schools?

 For over a century, Catholic schools have educated children in the most vulnerable and impoverished communities in United States.
 Catholic education empowers families with a pathway out of poverty by providing a faith based academically rigorous curriculum that focuses on the full development of the human person and community values of hard work, faith, respect, and self-worth.

 - There is no system of schools-- public, private, parochial or charter - that has comparable outcomes in educating demographically disadvantaged children.

 - 98% of low-income Catholic school students graduate on time from high school, and 98% of that group goes on to college.

-- Of FACE recipients in the Class of 2011, 100% graduated and 100% will continue their education, 81% at a four year institution.
+- The Class of 2013 included 50 FACE recipients at all of the 9 secondary schools in the Diocese of Oakland.
+100% graduated and 98% will continue their education at a two or four-year institution.

 - Students in Catholic and other private schools demonstrate higher academic achievement than students from similar backgrounds in public schools.
 A recent study by Loyola Marymount University, conducted with 200 low-income, inner-city students during their Catholic elementary school and high school experience in Los Angeles, confirms this result.

 - Historically Catholic schools produce graduates who are more civically engaged, more tolerant of diverse views, and more committed to service as adults.